 Down syndrome is a genetic disorder caused by the presence of all or part of a third copy of a chromosome (known as chromosome 21).
 It is typically associated with physical growth delays, mild to moderate intellectual/ developmental disabilities and characteristic facial features.

 Down syndrome occurs in people of all races and economic levels, though older women have an increased chance of having a child with Down syndrome.

 people with down syndrome

-Down syndrome is often associated with some impairment of cognitive ability and physical growth, and a common set of facial and physical characteristics; such as:
+Down syndrome is often associated with some impairment of cognitive ability and physical growth.
+Some common sets of facial and/ or physica characteristics include:

-Incidentally, 21st March is marked as the World Down Syndrome Day.
+Do you know 21st March is marked as the World Down Syndrome Day?

 (Click on the picture above to find out more)